rbowen/presentations/betterfm/slides.md

 * Very solution-oriented (community and docs, both)
 * Lots of solution-specific examples in docs
 * Community attracts non-programmers, or, at least, people who want a solution and don’t care about academic correctness
-* Reputation of sloppy, insecure code
+* *Reputation* of sloppy, insecure code
 * Consider the feedback loop

 ???
-PHP - web development for everyone.
-This leads to solutions-oriented documentation, with lots of user-contributed simple solutions.
-This, in turn, attracts a community of people that want to solve problems and don't care much about elegance, security, or best programming practice.
+* PHP - web development for everyone.
+* This leads to solutions-oriented documentation, with lots of user-contributed simple solutions.
+* This, in turn, attracts a community of people that want to solve problems and don't care much about elegance, security, or best programming practice.
+* That the reputation isn't necessarily true, or isn't any more true than any other language, doesn't break the feedback loop.

 ---
 ## Choose your adventure